 Documented records of tests witnessed

-Photos of the facility and tests witnessed when not included in the TCD

 Assessors’ notes

 Generally, the above will form part of the confidential supporting information.

 For a surveillance visit, only the site assessment report with the supporting information is required, provided no scope extension has been sought.
 The final report is retained by the IECEx Secretariat.